 - Tall trees are in abundance in the Amazon rainforest and some even have up to 130 meters in height.

 - According to scientists, about 390 billion trees of about 16,000 species are found in the Amazon rainforest.

-- A research in 1999 estimated that every hector of Amazon rainforest has average 356 ∓ 47 tonnes of plant biomass.
-While this number is 90,790 tonnes for one-kilometer square.
+- Research in 1999 estimated that every hector of the Amazon rainforest has an average of 356 ∓ 47 tonnes of plant biomass.
+While this number is 90,790 tonnes for a one-kilometer square.

 - Currently, the number of registered plant species of social and economic interest has been estimated as 438,000.

 - There are many more plant species in the Amazon rainforest that have to be discovered.